rfbergeron/bompiler/IDEAS.md

-- ~~Variably modified types: I don't think I'll be using these, and they seem like a pain in the ass to implement~~ I just realized that I've been looking at a draft of C99, not C89, so I might not have even needed to worry about this in the first place
+- ~~Variably modified types: I don't think I'll be using these, and they seem like a pain in the ass to implement~~ I just realized that I've been looking at a draft of C99, not C89, so I might not have even needed to worry about this in the first place.
-- Variadic functions: I'm not sure how much of the heavy lifting is done by the standard library here, but we'll see
+- Variadic functions: I'm not sure how much of the heavy lifting is done by the standard library here, but we'll see.
 - typedefs: might not be that much of a headache to implement, but we'll see
-- floating point: learning x86 is going to be enough trouble without dealing with AVX/SSE extensions
+- floating point: learning x86 is going to be enough trouble without dealing with AVX/SSE extensions.
-- passing structs by value: so far as I can tell the standard does not specify how this should be done, only that it must be done.
+- passing structs by value: So far as I can tell the standard does not specify how this should be done, only that it must be done.
 GCC packs them into the registers if they fit.
-I don't want to worry about this and my compiler will not be doing it so I won't need this to achieve self-hosting
+I don't want to worry about this and my compiler will not be doing it so I won't need this to achieve self-hosting.
+- returning structs by value: Not required by the standard, but would be a neat extension.
+The Microsoft x64 ABI defines how to do this, and it seems fairly straightforward.

 ## Identifier Labels
 Based on the language definition, it looks like labels are attached to the statement immediately following them.
+They are not a valid statement all on their own.
 Just something to note for later.

 ## Increment and decrement
 These operators must have an lval argument.
-They must also have unique tokens so that they may be distinguished outside of the parser.
+Postfix and prefix versions must have unique tokens so that they may be distinguished outside of the parser.

 ## Storage of string constants
 Currently, the type checker/symbol table is repsonsible for tracking string